10 Fun and Unique Things to Do in Helen, GA for Family Fun

 Downtown Helen is an attraction in and of itself with its distinctive and traditional Bavarian architecture.

-On my last visit, I spent the morning wandering the streets, stopping for a warm pretzel at Bodensee Restaurant, and watching tubers float down the Chattahoochee River.
+On my last visit, I spent the morning wandering the streets, stopping for an authentic meal (yes, really) at Bodensee Restaurant, and watching tubers float down the Chattahoochee River.
 The town is completely pet-friendly, so you’ll see plenty of dogs strolling alongside their owners.
 Visit in fall for Oktoberfest, when the entire town turns into a lively festival.
 Parking can be tricky, so arrive early or use the designated shuttle service to get around hassle-free.

 People walking the pet-friendly streets of Helen, GA